Sarah Wooster

 Further information

-I offer telephone and online counselling and may undertake home visits on request.
-I am particularly interested in the personal and family impact of pregnancy, abortion, miscarriage, IVF, childbirth and women's life stages including menopause.
-I have many years experience of working with those in late teens/early 20's and the particular issues that can effect them.
+I have many years experience of working with those in late teens/20s and 30s and the particular issues that can affect them.
 My interest in working with this age group is supported by evidence from my practice that shows early intervention and support for a young person can prevent and/or temper future problems.
+I sometimes offer telephone and online counselling if this feels right.